gaiandb/gaiandb/README.md

 </ul>

 <hr><h3><a name="contents169">Verify the installation</a></h3>
-<p>To quickly test that GaianDB is up and running:</P>
+<p>To quickly test that GaianDB is up and running:</p>
 <ul><li>Run 'testGaianDB.bat' on Windows or './testGaianDB.sh' on Unix.
-This launches a sample query against the sample LT0 logical table, which should retrieve & display the records from the CSV flat file found at: '&lt;GaianDB Install Directory&gt;/csvtestfiles/datafile.dat'.</li></ul>
+This launches a sample query against the sample LT0 logical table, which should retrieve &amp; display the records from the CSV flat file found at: '&lt;GaianDB Install Directory&gt;/csvtestfiles/datafile.dat'.</li></ul>

 <p>You can also run other queries against GaianDB using the <a href="#contents140">Command Line Processor</a> or <a href="#contents344">Dashboard Graphical User Interface</a> client utilities.
 For example, you can use to the Command Line Processor to run 'select' commands or run some of the stored procedures the GaianDB provides to verify the installation is correct, as follows:</p>